The Invisible Internet: How Russian State Media Evade Sanctions Using Proxy Domains

 Blackbird.AI, a world leader in narrative intelligence, uses its proprietary Actor Intelligence System to monitor harmful narratives across social media and identify new domains shared by known Russian state social media users.
 This Actor Intelligence System is dynamically updated with real-time data.

 Take, for example, the primary Spanish-language RT news site, actualidad.rt.com.
 According to an analysis by Blackbird.AI, during August and September of 2024, known Russian state media accounts shared variations of the actualidad.rt.com domain, such as esrt.press, esrt.site, and esrt.space, to get around the E.U. blocking technologies.
-Using these simple variations of actualidad.rt.com’s domain, shares of these sites escape detection from the automated systems designed to block them and keep RT’s disinformation content swimming through social media feeds.
+Using these simple variations of actualidad.rt.com’s domain, shares of these sites escape detection from the automated systems designed to block them and keep RT’s narrative attack content swimming through social media feeds.

 In some cases, RT makes surprisingly little effort to hide.
-When cloaking its German content, RT uses developmental test site domains such as test. ride.life and test. ride.website or even just shares raw IP addresses, e.g., 89.191.237.192, to avoid detection.
+When cloaking its German content, RT uses developmental test site domains such as test.ride.life and test.ride.website or even just shares raw IP addresses, e.g., 89.191.237.192, to avoid detection.

 Blocking this type of attack is challenging when the cost to share is low.
 An automated solution is needed.